-This being a history, or as the title suggests, the Memoirs of Miami valley, it will
+This being a history, or as the title suggests, the Memoirs of Miami valley, it will not be

-the Miami valley as a whole, with such variations as will be found necessary to preserve those vital or
+as a whole, with such variations as will be found necessary to preserve those vital or

 epochal events of each county.

-Thus, the great conservancy work will be treated as a whole as will also the
+Thus, the great conservancy work will be treated as a whole as will also the Symmes

-comprehensive history of the Miami valley in all of its important phases, with a broader and we might
+history of the Miami valley in all of its important phases, with a broader and we might

 say a more sympathetic insight into the modern phases of each county embraced in

 Very properly the history of Miami county must begin with the Indian occupancy.
+It is

-curriculum.
-The monuments left by those pre-historic people is the best assurance of the interest of
+monuments left by those pre-historic people is the best assurance of the interest of

 The great Algonquin tribe, occupied this part of Ohio when the first white man

 penetrated into its fastness.
 The Algonquins were a powerful confederacy and held